-Executive branch employee levels have remained stable since FY12 as a result of careful assessment of the need to fill vacant positions, improvements in business processes, revision of restrictive non-competitive compensation plans, and employee retirements and resignations.
-The increase in judicial employee headcounts is a result of Public Defender separation from the classified salary plan.
+Executive branch employee levels have declined slightly since FY12 as a result of careful assessment of the need to fill vacant positions, improvements in business processes, revision of restrictive non-competitive compensation plans, and employee retirements and resignations.
+The increase in judicial employee headcounts is a result of the separation of the Law Offices of the Public Defender from the classified salary plan.